 1) Begin by clicking the first file.

-Alternatively, use the click-and-dragging method.
-If you prefer to browse your files in the List, Columns or Cover Flow view, be sure to click near the first file, then continue holding the button while dragging over all of the files that you’d like to add to your selection.
+Alternatively, use the click-and-drag method.
+If you prefer to browse your files in the List, Columns, or Cover Flow view, be sure to click near the first file, then continue holding the button while dragging over all of the files that you’d like to add to your selection.

 The dragging method works in Finder’s other views, but it really shines when you’re in the Icon view due to the large icon size and generous spacing between the individual file icons.

-You must click near the first file to drag the selection, not its icon or name
+You must click near the first file to drag the selection.

 The following keyboard shortcuts let you quickly jump between the Finder’s window layouts.

 Alternatively, use the Finder’s View menu to choose how you’d like to view your files.

 As we’re about to explain in the following section, you can combine the above selection methods to exclude unwanted items from a range of highlighted files and more.